Alcyoneee7/Project.Centaur.3/README.md

 I Also Demonstrate My Skill In SQL Using Temp Table, I Want To Demonstrate My Recently Acquired Skill Which Is Join/Union ,But So Far I Didn't Find Any Data That Have Interesting Point OR Didn't Have Seperate Data

+I Gained Much,The Only Hard Part Is The Centaur.
+After I Get Past It, It Have Been Smooth Sailing ^^.

 # Result

 Also The Result Is In Tableau Public , Below Link: Flipcart Products Overview

 https://public.tableau.com/app/profile/alcyone/viz/FlipCartProductsOverview/Dashboard1

-# Summary

-I Gained Much,The Only Hard Part Is The Centaur.
-After I Get Past It, It Have Been Smooth Sailing ^^.

 # Goal